PhilT/machines/README.markdown

     sudo sh -c 'echo blacklist i2c_piix4 >> /etc/modprobe.d/blacklist.conf'
 * And add openssh
     sudo apt-get -y install openssh-server && ifconfig
-* On your local machine (change VM_IP_ADDRESS to the ip address of the VM) sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'
+* On your local machine add an entry to the hosts file (change VM_IP_ADDRESS to the ip address of the VM) sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'
-* What I also do at this point is take a snapshot of the VM
+* Finally, take a snapshot of the VM

 There are also some rake tasks for starting and stopping the vm.